 Detection of discontinuities in friction stir welded components.

 "This work looks into the detection of two major types of flaws occurring in friction stir welds - advancing side wormholes and root side kissing bonds.
 The latter being a laminar type of defect, located towards the root of the weld, is more difficult to detect using nondestructive methods.
 Butt weld samples from a design of experiment matrix with imposed skin-to-skin gaps of known width at the joint were destructively examined and the discontinuities found in them were catalogued.
 A relationship defining the process parameter limit for wormhole-free welds is established.
 Further, samples from another design of experiment matrix of wormhole-free welds were nondestructively examined for root side kissing bonds using relatively low frequency eddy current.
 A statistically significant correlation is established between height of kissing bond and corresponding normalized reactive voltage.
 Finally, the detection capability of the eddy current method is quantified using two methods - Monte Carlo simulation and probability density functions of normalized reactive voltage for zero and non-zero flaw conditions.
-The latter approach provides a relationship between flaw size and detection capability"--Abstract, leaf iii.
+The latter approach provides a relationship between flaw size and detection capability"--Abstract, page iii.

 Liou, Frank W.